 Two beautiful comfort quilts have been created by First U quilters.
 These washable quilts can be loaned to members and friends who seek comfort as they cope with illness, loss or other difficult life events.
 Please contact the church office or Mary Ruth Kelsey.

-Marion's Purase has practical resources to share.
+Marion's Purse has practical resources to share.
 We have Giant Eagle cards to help with financial and life needs.
 Please contact Rev. Herndon in confidence.

 Durable Medical Equipment Loan Program

 If you have items to loan or need to borrow something, please contact Jim Reitz at firstname.lastname@example.org